 We have approximately \$390 million principal amount of 9% Convertible Junior Subordinated Debentures outstanding.
 The principal amount of the debentures is currently convertible, at the holder's option, at an initial conversion rate, which is subject to adjustment, of 74.0741 common shares per \$1,000 principal amount of debentures.
 This represents an initial conversion price of approximately \$13.50 per share.
-We have elected to defer the payment of approximately \$17.6 million of interest on these debentures that would have been due April 1, 2009 and may defer additional interest in the future.
+We have elected to defer the payment of a total of approximately \$35 million of interest on these debentures.
+We may also defer additional interest in the future.
 If a holder elects to convert its debentures, the interest that has been deferred on the debentures being converted is also converted into shares of our common stock.
 The conversion rate for such deferred interest is based on the average price that our shares traded at during a 5-day period immediately prior to the election to convert the associated debentures.